-Around 70% of all agricultural land is used to grow crops for livestock, a result of an increase in meat consumption (per person consumption of meat in the UK is 79kg, based on slaughtered weight).
+Around 70% of all agricultural land is used to grow crops for livestock, a result of an increase in meat consumption (the average person in the UK now eats 79kg of meat per year).
 Agriculture on this scale requires massive amounts of water, and accounts for 8% of the global water supply.
 If current agricultural trends continue, the impacts will become more severe and increasingly unsustainable.
 This will be exacerbated by population growth and demand for biofuels.